Resolving the Hybrid vs. Native Apps Dilemma in 2023

 Many hybrid apps on the market today are developed using web technologies like HTML, JavaScript, and CSS.
 These technologies, which also power web apps, are partly why hybrid apps usually fall short of native apps in terms of performance.

 This prompted hybrid app development experts to come up with React Native.
 React Natives are meant to be the happy middle ground between “pure-breed” native apps and hybrid apps.
-This is because hybrids developed using React Native tend to beat their conventional hybrid relatives in the following areas:
+Hybrids developed using React Native tend to beat their conventional hybrid relatives in the following areas:

 React Natives are built using many of the components used to build native apps.
 Hence, the three advantages above.